 Golden Visa Portugal Statistics

-As of the second half of 2020, a little over nine thousand families applied and received their Golden Visa permits in Portugal.
+As of the first half of 2021, a little over nine thousand families applied and received their Golden Visa permits in Portugal.
 According to SEF, the governmental institution in charge of all immigration processes in Portugal; the number of applications by nationalities are as follows:

 - Chinese: 5,001